highlight/highlight/blog-content/the-complete-guide-to-opentelemetry-in-next-js.md

 ### Exporting Metrics

 Next.js applications often benefit from metrics like request count, latency, and errors.
-Here's how to add instrumentation for request tracking in `otel.js`:
+Here's how to add instrumentation for request tracking in `otel.ts`:

 ```javascript
 import { MeterProvider } from '@opentelemetry/sdk-metrics';